dpage02/baseball_WAR/README.md

    - Run 'Creating_Position_and_Pitchers_Table' jupyter notebook file.

 4. Updating Schemas
-   - Run 'schema.sql' file to update the table metadata
+   - Run 'schema.sql' file to update the table metadata.

 5. Digging in
    - The data is set up and ready to go.
 Feel free to use the 'example_queries.sql' file to start digging in yourself!